 Trial or Plead Guilty?

-In some cases, your criminal history alone may be the key factor.
+In some cases, your criminal history alone may be the critical factor.
 Federal law mandates severe sentences for persons with certain types of prior convictions.
 As you can see, your criminal record may play a significant role in your decision to plead guilty or go to trial.
-Your sentence also will depend, in part, on whether your decision was to plead guilty or go to trial.
-The decision to plead guilty or go to trial is a critical decision in your case.
-You must discuss the application of the guidelines with your attorney to ensure that your decision is fully informed.
+Your sentence also will depend, in part, on whether you decided to plead guilty or go to trial.
+The decision to plead guilty or go to trial is critical in your case.
+You must discuss the guidelines’ scoring with your attorney to ensure that your decision is fully informed.

 Types of Sentences

 If you are convicted, even if you pled guilty, you have the right to appeal your case.
 A notice of appeal must be filed within 10 days after judgment (your sentencing order) is entered, or you lose that right.
-An appeal is an opportunity to tell the appellate court (the 8th Circuit Court of Appeals) exactly how the judge did not follow the law, or what rights you were denied.
+An appeal is an opportunity to tell the appellate court (the 8th Circuit Court of Appeals) exactly how the judge did not follow the law or what rights you were denied.
 Typically, an appeal will take 6 months to a year to be decided.
 While your case is on appeal, it is unlikely that you will be released.
 You do not have an automatic right to bail while appealing.
 The 10-day time period allowed for filing a notice of appeal is critical.
 You must inform your attorney immediately after sentencing if you wish to appeal.

 We Can Help You if You’re Facing Federal Charges